kranthi90597/Calendar-Application-for-Communication-Tracking/README.md

 ---

 ## 📝 Future Enhancements

-- Add unit tests for all components.
+- **Unit Tests:** Add unit tests for all components to ensure code reliability.
-- Addition of secure login system for User and Admin
+- **Secure Login System:** Implement a secure authentication system for Admin and User roles.
-- Integrating the current application with Database (e.g. MongoDB)
+- **Database Integration:** Connect the app with MongoDB for persistent storage.
-- Enhance the UI with animations and transitions.
+- **UI Enhancements:** Add animations and transitions for better user experience.
-- Integrate with a backend for real-time notifications.
+- **Real-Time Notifications:** Integrate with a backend system for live notifications.

+---

+## 📸 Screenshots

 ---

 ## 👨‍💻 Author